Last updated on September 13th, 2023

 The best dish to try: The corvina (sea bass) plate at Fonda Lo Que Hay

 If you want to try a dish that represents so many interesting flavors of Panama in one bite, order the corvina (sea bass) plate at Fonda Lo Que Hay.
 The dish comes with a seared sea bass fillet, garlic sauce, patacones (fried plantains), pickled vegetables, and a tamal de olla (tamale) sauce.
 An insider tip is to use the patacones as a base and then add a little bit of all the ingredients on top.
-It’s an explosion of flavours.
+It’s an explosion of flavors.

 The best place to work remotely: Mentiritas Blancas

-Mentiritas Blancas is a coffee shop situated in the heart of Panama City’s funky Via Argentina neighbourhood.
-As you enter the place, you are welcomed by a cosy, intimate setting that instantly makes you feel at home.
+Mentiritas Blancas is a coffee shop situated in the heart of Panama City’s funky Via Argentina neighborhood.
+As you enter the place, you are welcomed by a cozy, intimate setting that instantly makes you feel at home.
 Along one wall is a row of bar stools where you may find digital nomads working away online, and a couch at the end provides a comfortable setting to catch up with friends.